 A few more things you may wonder about.

-The colon (:) in the prompt is a separator to distinguish between hostname and the current location.
+The colon (:) in the prompt is a separator to distinguish between the hostname and the current location.

 Tilde (~) means the home directory of the present user.

 Did you notice that when I switched to the root user, the command prompt looked different without any colors?
 This is another reminder that prompt is not a standard and is configured explicitly.
-For normal users, Ubuntu has a different configuration of the prompt than the root.
+For regular users, Ubuntu has a different configuration of the prompt than the root.

 Simple information like this helps indirectly.
-In a multi-user environment, you can easily figure out which user you are using right now and if it is a root user.
+In a multi-user environment, you can easily figure out which user you are using and if it is a root user.
 The displayed location is also helpful.

 4. Directory and files

-Two terms you hear the most in Linux are directory and files.
+The two terms you hear the most in Linux are directory and files.